Left-facing arrow icon in white color, commonly used for navigation or forward actions.

 Sustainability reporting is no longer the exclusive domain of large corporations.
-As expectations around transparency grow, small and medium-sized enterprises (SMEs) are being asked to disclose their environmental, social, and governance (ESG) performance too—by customers, investors, banks, and regulators.
+As expectations around transparency grow, small and medium-sized enterprises (SMEs) are increasingly being asked to disclose their environmental, social, and governance (ESG) performance by customers, investors, banks, and regulators.

-But many existing frameworks are too complex, expensive, or resource-intensive for most SMEs to navigate.
-That’s why the European Commission introduced the Voluntary Sustainability Reporting Standard for SMEs (VSME) as part of its SME Relief Package in September 2023.
-Developed by the European Financial Reporting Advisory Group (EFRAG) and delivered in December 2024, the VSME provides a simplified, standardised way for non-listed SMEs to report on sustainability in a practical, proportionate manner.
+But many existing frameworks are too complex, expensive, or resource-intensive for SMEs to navigate.
+That’s why the European Commission introduced the Voluntary Sustainability Reporting Standard for SMEs (VSME)—and as of 30 July 2025, has officially adopted it as a Recommendation, marking a major milestone in the future of ESG for small and medium-sized enterprises.

 In this guide, we explain how the VSME works, what’s required, and how SMEs can use it to meet stakeholder expectations while building toward future sustainability goals.